2NE1 (2009 EP)

-2NE1 (also known as 2NE1 1st Mini Album) is the eponymous debut extended play by South Korean girl group 2NE1.
-The album was released by YG Entertainment on July 8, 2009, and contains seven songs composed and produced by Korean producers Teddy Park and Kush.
-The EP was commercially successful in South Korea, where it was the best-selling album by a female artist and the third best-selling album overall in 2009.
+2NE1 (also known as 2NE1 1st Mini Album) is the debut extended play (EP) by South Korean girl group 2NE1.
+YG Entertainment released the seven-track record via digital and physical formats on July 8, 2009.
+Composed and produced by South Korean producers Teddy Park and Kush, the EP showcases a blend of pop, dance, R&B, and hip-hop styles.

+2NE1 experienced immediate commercial success in South Korea upon release, becoming the best-selling album by a female artist and the third best-selling album overall in 2009.
+It was also released in several other Asian territories, including Thailand, the Philippines, and Japan.
+The Japanese edition, distributed by Avex's Rhythm Zone, was made available on March 16, 2011.

+To promote the album, three singles were released: the LG Cyon promotional single "Lollipop", "Fire", and "I Don't Care".
+All three singles achieved success on the South Korean charts, with "I Don't Care" winning Song of the Year at the 2009 Mnet Asian Music Awards.
+In 2014, Star News recognized 2NE1's debut EP as one of the most successful digital albums in South Korean history.
+By September 2016, the EP had sold over 225,000 physical copies in the country.

 Background

 2NE1's first song was "Lollipop", digitally released on March 27, 2009.
 The song was created for LG Cyon to promote their Lollipop phone, and it was a joint release with Big Bang; the commercial/music video debuted on March 28, 2009.
-Although it was not a promoted single (as it was an advertisement song, there were problems with network chart eligibility), "Lollipop" proved to be a strong chart hit, going to #1 on various online charts and topping music television network Mnet's online chart for four weeks in a row.
+Although it was not a promoted single (as it was an advertisement song, there were problems with network chart eligibility), "Lollipop" proved to be a strong chart hit, going to number one on various online charts and topping music television network Mnet's online chart for four weeks in a row.
 It was also profiled in Perez Hilton's blog.
 However, questions were raised about the group's future, as the song's success was attributed to the popularity of BigBang.

-On April 30, Yang Hyun-suk revealed that 2NE1's debut song would be a hip hop/reggae song, and that it would be digitally released on May 6, 2009.
+On April 30, Yang Hyun-suk revealed that 2NE1's debut song would be a hip hop and reggae song, and that it would be digitally released on May 6, 2009.
 Titled "Fire", the song was fully written and produced by 1TYM's Teddy Park.
 Teasers of the song were released on their official website at the beginning of May, with a 20-second clip released on May 1.